bomanaps/lean-quickstart/README.md

 2. `--freshStart` reset the genesis time in the `config.yaml` to now
 3. `--popupTerminal` if you want to pop out new terminals to run the nodes, opens gnome terminals
 4. `--node` specify which node you want to run, use `all` to run all the nodes in a single go, otherwise you may specify which node you want to run from `validator_config.yaml`.
   The client is provided this input so as to parse the correct node configuration to startup the node.
 5. `--validatorConfig` is the path to specify your nodes `validator_config.yaml`, `validators.yaml` (for which `--node` is still the node key to index) if your node is not a bootnode.
   If unspecified it assumes value of `genesis_bootnode` which is to say that your node config is to be picked from `genesis` folder with `--node` as the node key index.
   This value is further provided to the client so that they can parse the correct config information.

+## Automation Features

+This quickstart now includes automated configuration parsing:

+- **QUIC Port Detection**: Automatically extracts QUIC ports from `validator-config.yaml` using `yq`
+- **Node Detection**: Dynamically discovers available nodes from the validator configuration
+- **Private Key Management**: Automatically extracts and creates `.key` files for each node
+- **Error Handling**: Provides clear error messages when nodes or ports are not found
+- **No Hardcoding**: Eliminates the need for manual port assignments in scripts

+The system now reads all configuration from YAML files, making it easy to add new nodes or modify existing ones without changing any scripts.

 ## Client branches